An academic institution recognised for creating leaders in spinal health

 In 2005, CMCC became the first private institution to offer a profession oriented health care degree under the Government of Ontario's Post-secondary Education Choice and Excellence Act, 2000.

 CMCC awards a Doctor of Chiropractic (DC) degree, a second entry baccalaureate honours degree, to its graduates.
-This program is offered under the written consent of the Minister of Training, Colleges and Universities (MCU) for the period from March 2011 to March 2023.
+This program is offered under the written consent of the Minister of Training, Colleges and Universities (MCU) until May 2030.

 Prospective students are responsible for satisfying themselves that the program and the degree will be appropriate to their needs (e.g., acceptable to potential employers, professional licensing/regulatory bodies or other educational institutions).